rswinkle/sdl_img/README.md

 - [ ] Let user adjust gif delay up/down with ALT + +/-
 - [ ] Take a text list of image paths as an arg and browse those
 - [ ] Same as above, but allow URL's (download into a tmp/cache directory)
-- [ ] Save memory by having the main thread update images as they're loaded.
+- [ ] Save memory by having the main thread update images as they're loaded
 - [ ] Clean up code a bit (ongoing)
+- [ ] Automatic updating
 - [ ] Figure out why certain rare animated gifs don't load all the frames